bcowgill/mocha-dark/README.md

 In this release (version: 2.3.4) we provide a replacement for `mocha.css` and `mocha.js` with a dark color scheme for use in Mocha browser based tests.
 * Contains both default (light) and dark scheme.
+* It detects the CSS media query prefers-color-scheme setting if your Operating System sets it and there is no override.
 * The user can make the page render dark on startup.
-* The user can toggle the scheme and have the setting remembered.
+* The user can click to toggle the scheme and have the setting remembered.
+* Color scheme setting is remembered for `file://` protocol as well as web server pages.

 ## Issues
-* Remembering your color setting does not work for pages loaded from file:// because it uses a cookie.
 * The circular progress indicator does not update color scheme until the page is reloaded.

 ## Usage